jjsiman/renter/README.md

 Assuming Docker is already installed.

-1. Before running anything, change all instances of `REPLACEME` with your app name.
-Do not forget about `/backend/REPLACEME`.
+1. Before running anything, change all instances of `renter` with your app name.
+Do not forget about `/backend/renter`.
 There is no need to configure anything for the frontend.
 2. Build and start the containers

 ```